Benevolent Alien Invasion

 - Plan 9 from Outer Space has aliens invade Earth to save the Universe... and fail.

-- One of the Ur-examples is The Day the Earth Stood Still (1951) (the original, not the remake).
+- One of the Ur-examples is The Day the Earth Stood Still (1951).
 If you ignore the deathbots and the closing threat, the aliens are decent enough guys.
 The closing threat is that if humanity doesn't abide by the alien's rules, the whole world will be destroyed.
 That's pretty clearly an invasion, even if it is for our own good.
+The Remake, not so much.

 - The movie V subverts this.
 The aliens appear to be totally benevolent, and indeed they appear this way to most everyone on Earth.
 But their intentions turn out not to be.